-Andrew Griffiths enters his first year at the helm of the Old Dominion field hockey program in 2013 after being named the fourth head coach in school history in December 2012.
-In his first season as Head Coach with Old Dominion, Griffiths helped ODU to their first Big East Regular Season Title.
-During the 2013 season ODU won 12 straight games (longest since 2011) on route to an NCAA at-large berth and fourth straight NCAA appearance.
+Andrew Griffiths enters his third year at the helm of the Old Dominion field hockey program in 2015 after being named the fourth head coach in school history in December 2012.
+In his first season as head coach with Old Dominion, Griffiths helped ODU to their first BIG EAST regular season title.
+During the 2013 season, ODU won 12 straight games (longest since 2011) en route to an NCAA at-large berth and fourth-straight NCAA appearance.
+During his second season as head coach, Griffiths lead ODU to an 11-8 record that concluded in the semi-final round of the BIG EAST Tournament.

 The head coach at Lafayette College the past six years, Griffiths led the Leopards to a 17-3 season in 2012 and an at-large bid to the NCAA tournament.
 He follows legendary coach Beth Anders, who retired at the completion of the 2012 season after 30 years at ODU.